frequency-chain/frequency/designdocs/user-handles.md

 Output

-* Event - `HandleCreated` with the MSA ID and the handle.
+* Event - `HandleClaimed` with the MSA ID and the handle.
 * Errors -
   * `HandleAlreadyExists` if the handle already exists.
   * `InvalidHandleByteLength` if the base handle size exceeds the maximum allowed size.